carbon-language/carbon-lang/docs/design/generics/details.md

 ### Observing blanket impls

-An `observe...is` declaration can also be used to observe that a type implements an interface because there is a [blanket impl](#blanket-impls) in terms of requirements a type is already known to satisfy.
+An `observe...impls` declaration can also be used to observe that a type implements an interface because there is a [blanket impl](#blanket-impls) in terms of requirements a type is already known to satisfy.
 Without an `observe` declaration, Carbon will only use blanket impls that are directly satisfied.

 ```